The Waste Electrical and Electronic Equipment (WEEE) Regulations (2013) became law in the UK on 1 January 2014 and replaced the WEEE Regulations 2006

 WEEE Open Scope - A change to the regulations from 2019

-‘Open Scope’ means a change to the current WEEE legislation to make all electrical items in scope of the regulations from 2019 if they meet the published criteria and are not covered by a specific exemption.
-All WEEE producers will need to review the products they declare under the regulations to ensure they remain compliant in 2019.
+‘Open Scope’ meant a change to the current WEEE legislation which made all electrical items in scope of the regulations from 2019 if they meet the published criteria and are not covered by a specific exemption.
+It is important that WEEE producers review the products they declare under the regulations to ensure they remain compliant in 2019 and going forward.